camertron/arel-helpers/README.md

 ### JoinAssociation Helper

-Using pure Arel is probably one of the only ways to do an outer join with ActiveRecord.
+Using pure Arel is one of the only ways to do an outer join with ActiveRecord.
 For example, let's say we have these two models:

 ```ruby
 class Post < ActiveRecord::Base